Crypto-Uncle/btc60k/index.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out our [discord](https://discord.gg/3thENnjXeB) or and we’ll help you sort it out.